dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + uri
 + wait

-A non-normative example of an Wait Response follows:
+A non-normative example of Wait Response follows:

     {
         "iat"       : 15790460234,